-Keller, a Republican, was the representative for Florida’s 8th congressional district from 2001 to 2008.
+Keller was the representative for Florida’s 8th congressional district and was a Republican.
+He served from 2001 to 2008.

-Each dot in the chart below was a member of the House of Representatives in 2008.
-The dots are positioned horizontally according to our progressive—conservative ideology score and vertically according to our leadership score (leaders toward the top).
-Keller is shown as a purple triangle. (analysis methodology)
+Keller is shown as a purple triangle ▲ in our ideology-leadership chart below.
+Each dot was a member of the House of Representatives in 2008 positioned according to our ideology score (left to right) and our leadership score (leaders are toward the top).

 Keller sponsored bills primarily in these issue areas:

 From Jan 2001 to Dec 2008, Keller missed 212 of 5,307 roll call votes, which is 4.0%.
 This is on par with the median of 3.1% among the lifetime records of representatives serving in Dec 2008.
-ProPublica has tracked 36 explanations for these missed votes.
 The chart below reports missed votes over time.